ds5110/git-intro/README.md

 ### seaborn issue

+I encountered an issue on my older Mac.
 For some reason (python not installed as a framework?), plt.show() with seaborn hangs my terminal.
 Fix this by turning off interactive mode:
 ```